Beyond the Trade-off Curve: Multivariate and Advanced Risk-Utility Maps for Evaluating Anonymized and Synthetic Data: Visualization and Evaluation Tools

-We employ a blockwise PCA approach: one PCA on the utility indicators and a separate PCA on the risk indicators.
-We then plot PC1 from the utility block against PC1 from the risk block (PC1(\text{utility}) vs. PC1(\text{risk})).
-With monotone, min-max standardized measures, these first components capture the dominant “high-utility” and “high-risk” directions, so their joint scatter approximates the composite R-U map while remaining model-based.
-As illustrated in Figure \ref{fig:block_pca}, the blockwise PCA (cf. Section~\ref{sec:theory_pca}, item \ref{item:blockwise_pca}) produces a representation that closely resembles the composite risk-utility (R–U) map (cf. Figure \ref{fig:composite_RU_extended}).
-Since PC1 from each block is a standardized linear transformation of the original measures, it effectively functions as a weighted mean.
+Figure~\ref{fig:block_pca} shows the blockwise PCA for our EU-SILC data.
+Since both Utility PC1 and Risk PC1 are linear combinations of their respective z-standardized measures, they act as a data-driven composite -- assigning weights based on the variance structure of the data rather than treating all measures equally -- and their joint scatter approximates the composite R-U map (cf. Figure~\ref{fig:composite_RU_extended}).
 The stacked bar charts in Figure \ref{fig:block_pca} display each measure's contribution to its corresponding PC1, calculated from squared loadings (representing variance contributions) and normalized to 100\%.
-The relatively uniform distribution of these contributions indicates that no single measure dominates either principal component, thereby explaining the similarity between the blockwise PCA representation and the mean-based composite approach.
-The implicit slope (cf. Figure~\ref{fig:composite_RU_extended}) of the line connecting each SDG to the next on the Pareto front reflects the trade-off between risk and utility.
-While the blockwise PCA approach adds computational complexity and reduces interpretability compared to simple averaging, it provides empirical validation that our measures are indeed homogeneous (uniform loadings) and justifies dimensionality reduction.
-In scenarios with heterogeneous or redundant measures, this approach would reveal structure that simple averaging obscures.
+The relatively uniform distribution of these contributions confirms that the measures contribute roughly equally to each principal component.
+Utility PC1 explains 62.2\% of variance across the five utility measures, while Risk PC1 explains 79.2\% across the five risk measures.
+While the blockwise PCA approach adds computational complexity and reduces interpretability compared to simple averaging, it provides empirical validation that the mean-based composite scores are defensible; the uniform loadings confirm that no single measure dominates and that simple averaging is not merely a convenience but an empirically justified choice.
+In scenarios with heterogeneous or redundant measures, this approach would reveal a structure that simple averaging obscures.